 No matter how well-aware of these duties, there is always the concern that something might have been missed, or some of the rules were not understood correctly etc. Professional help is always recommended and the safest way of ensuring your continued success.

 This is the reason I always recommend to my clients to have external audits carried out by immigration specialists.
-Periodic audits ensure that the business is on track with keeping up with their duties, that the record keeping duties and overall compliance is being adhered to.
+Periodic audits ensure that the business is on track with keeping up with their duties, that the record-keeping duties and overall compliance is being adhered to.
 This can also have a secondary effect, in case of a Home Office inspection, the knowledge that the Sponsor has, in fact, invested in professional help to ensure that they are compliant can show that the Sponsor Organisation is taking its role seriously.
 This will have a positive effect.

-I usually recommend that these audits take place at least once a year, unless a serious change has taken place, like a re-structuring of the business, Merger, Acquisition, large expansion where new branches were created etc. In which case, the Immigration lawyer should be involved, ideally from the onset.
+I usually recommend that these audits take place at least once a year, unless a serious change has taken place, as a restructuring of the business, Merger, Acquisition, large expansion where new branches were created etc. In which case, the Immigration lawyer should be involved, ideally from the onset.
 Advice from a top Immigration Lawyer can be indispensable in such circumstances and should not be dispensed with.

 I also recommend that they do not treat the sponsorship licence application process as a one-off thing and ensure that they keep in touch with their immigration solicitors.
 I often get calls from prospective clients seeking help or information in respect of how to use the Sponsorship Management System or how to act in a specific situation etc. Each time, I am surprised if I hear that they obtained the Licence through an immigration adviser but are not in contact with them anymore.
-That is a mistake, but unfortunately it also talks about possible lack of professionalism on the side of the lawyers.
+That is a mistake, but unfortunately, it also talks about the possible lack of professionalism on the side of the lawyers.

-There are also options to appoint your legal representative as ‘key personnel’, which will mean they will have access to your Sponsorship Management System.
+There are also options to appoint your legal representative as ‘key personnel, which will mean they will have access to your Sponsorship Management System.
 This, however, might not work for all organisations and not all Immigration firms offer this service.

 Overall, holding a Sponsorship Licence does not have to be anything stressful or terrifying.
 It can be indispensable for the growth and performance of your business and with a help of the best immigration solicitors out there, the Sponsorship Licence and the duties that come with it can be easily managed.